Asymptotic spectral properties of the Hilbert $L$-matrix: Large eigenvalues

-In turns out that, for all $n\in\N$, the integral in \eqref{eq:diff_q_n_c_n_integral} is bounded by a~constant multiple of $1/\xi$, for $\xi\in(0,K]$ with $K>0$ fixed.
+It turns out that the integral in \eqref{eq:diff_q_n_c_n_integral} is uniformly bounded in $\mathcal{S}_{K,L}$ with $K>0$ and $0<L<1/2$ fixed.
 It is the statement of the following lemma whose proof is straightforward but technical and therefore it is postponed to Appendix~\ref{subsec:a.1}.